chs-tg/greekLit/README.md

 To propose the addtion of new textgroup of work, file a new issue in this repository's issue tracker using the appropiate template.
 You will be automatically notified of the result when the proposal has been processed.

-The registry is available as a CITE2 data collection in CEX format from the github repository https://github.com/chs-tg/greekLit.